Courses Offered 2024-2025

 An examination of literature as a venue of explorations of power and identities, particularly of how identities are constructed as well as of how literary texts (re)present and can work to deconstruct identities.
 Emphasis on close reading of texts as well as on critical analysis and writing.
 1 unit.

-Block 4: At The Margins of European Identity
+Block 2: The Margins of Europe

 Davis